“(Market) Predictions Are Difficult…Especially When They Are About The Future” – Niels Bohr

 However, we can analyze what occurred previously, weed through the noise of the present, and discern the possible outcomes of the future.
 The biggest problem with Wall Street, both today and in the past, is the consistent disregard of the unexpected and random events they inevitability occur.

-There was once a study on the accuracy of “predictions.”
+In the late 90s, there was a study on the accuracy of “predictions.”
 The study took predictions from various professions, including psychics and meteorologists.
 The study came to two conclusions.

 - The predictive ability was accurate to just 3-days.